 A common source of lower back pain is the protrusion of an intervertebral disc between one of the five vertebrae in the lumbar spine (L1-L5).
-Disc protrusion in the lumbar (lower) spine is particularly common because of the flexibility and weight burden in the lower back.
-Fortunately, the prognosis for a person suffering from spinal disc problems is largely good, thanks in part to the emerging field of endoscopic spine procedures.
+Disc protrusion in the lumbar (lower) spine is particularly common because of the flexibility in and weight burden placed on the lower back.
+However, the prognosis for a person diagnosed with spinal disc problems is largely good, thanks in part to the emerging field of minimally invasive spine procedures.

 Common symptoms of L1-L5 disc protrusion can include: